PMahern/StableDiffusionTagManager/readme.md

 - Clone the repo
 - Get the latest submodules by executing the command `git submodule update --init --recursive` in the repo root (this is for kumiko).
 - Build the solution `src/StableDiffusionTagManager.sln`.

+## Running the application without building

+Grab the corresponding release for your supported os [here](https://github.com/PMahern/StableDiffusionTagManager/releases).
+Then you'll need to extract the archive to whatever folder you want the application in.
+From there there's different steps based on which os you're running.

+###Windows
+You simply need to run the StableDiffusionTagManager.exe (you may have to go to the exe's properties and uncheck the checkbox indicating the file was downloaded from the internet) executable.
+Windows smartscreen may pop up telling you the file is unsafe, unfortunately the way for me to get around this is to buy a quite expensive code signing certificate which I'm not willing to do at present.

+###Linux
+You'll need to add the execute permission to the StableDiffusionTagManager file (which is the executable).
+This can be done by running "sudo chmod +x StableDiffusionTagManager" in a terminal window in the Publish folder of the extracted  archive.
+After granting the execute permission you can run the application in the command line by running ./StableDiffusionTagManager or you can create a shortcut for it.

+###Mac
+On Mac it's a bit more tedious of a process, you need to remove the com.apple.quarantine attribute from several files in the archive's publish folder and then you can run the StableDiffusionTabManager either via a shortcut or running ./StableDiffusionTabManager in the publish folder.
+The files you need to remove this attribute from are the following: StableDiffusionTagManager, libSkiaSharp.dylib, libHarfBuzzSharp.dylib, and libAvaloniaNative.dylib.
+The commands would look like the following:

+xattr -d com.appl.quarantine StableDiffusionTagManager xattr -d com.appl.quarantine libSkiaSharp.dylib
+xattr -d com.appl.quarantine libHarfBuzzSharp.dylib
+xattr -d com.appl.quarantine libAvaloniaNative.dylib

 ## Usage

 Users can load a folder of images with corresponding tag files, when a folder is opened for the first time they will be prompted to create a project.
 Projects are not a requirement but allow some settings that are global to the image set.